-Our Foreign Letter.
+Our foreign Letter.

-To the satisfaction of Bart's nurses, and generation, a recently bestowed upon Miss Lucy Harrison, a member of the To the satisfaction of Bart's nurses, the Queen has graduate of the hospital, and a member of the League of St. Bartholomew's Nurses, the Royal Red Cross for her services while serving with the troops in British Central Africa.
+To the satisfaction of Bart's nurses, the Queen has recently bestowed upon Miss Lucy Harrison, a graduate of the hospital, and a member of the League of St. Bartholomew's Nurses, the Royal Red Cross for her services while serving with the troops in British Central Africa.
 Some of Miss Harrison's letters to friends at home, which give glimpses of her life while in Africa, will, we feel sure, be read with extreme interest by her colleagues at home and abroad.